Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/default-sites.md

 VVV's `config`, `database`, `log` and `www` directories are shared with the virtualized server.

-These shared directories allow you to work, for example, in `vagrant-local/www/wordpress-one` in your local file system and have those changes immediately reflected in the virtualized server's file system and http://one.wordpress.test/.
+These shared directories allow you to work, for example, in `vvv-local/www/wordpress-one` in your local file system, and have those changes immediately reflected in the virtualized server's file system and http://one.wordpress.test/.
 Likewise, if you `vagrant ssh` and make modifications to the files in `/srv/www/`, you'll immediately see those changes in your local file system.